Active Sampling for MRI-based Sequential Decision Making: Conclusion

 We propose a novel MORL framework for sequential diagnostic assessment directly from undersampled $k$-space data.
-By structuring clinical diagnosis as a sequential decision process with lexicographic ordering, our method achieves diagnostic performance on par with fully sampled references while significantly reducing acquisition time.
-Empirical results on two datasets show that our diagnosis-oriented sampling strategy surpasses reconstruction-based methods in both diagnostic accuracy and efficiency.
+By structuring clinical diagnosis as a sequential decision process with lexicographic ordering, our method achieves diagnostic performance comparable to fully sampled references and outperforms undersampled baselines while significantly reducing acquisition time.
+Empirical results on two tasks show that our diagnosis-oriented sampling strategy surpasses reconstruction-based methods in both diagnostic accuracy and efficiency.
 Compared to single-objective diagnostic samplers, our approach achieves substantial $k$-space savings within a single scan without compromising performance.
 Our step-wise weighting mechanism effectively prioritizes disease detection early in the acquisition before transitioning to severity assessment, thereby aligning with clinical workflows.
 Furthermore, the convergence of sampling trajectories across tasks supports the existence of shared informative $k$-space regions, enabling efficient, comprehensive assessment in a single session.
 This work advances direct $k$-space inference, paving the way for clinically viable, PoC MRI diagnostics with reduced acquisition demands.